iot-Noob/rtc-example/README.md

 ## 🚀 Features

 - Create WebRTC offer using `RTCPeerConnection`
-- Manually input SDP and ICE to simulate peer-to-peer connection
+- Manually input SDP and ICE to simulate peer-to-peer # 📡 WebRTC Peer Connection Demo

+A lightweight React-based demo showcasing how to establish a WebRTC peer-to-peer connection **without a signaling server**.

+This project is designed for educational purposes and demonstrates how to manually exchange SDP and ICE candidates between two peers using basic UI controls.

+---

+## 🚀 Features

+- Create a WebRTC offer using `RTCPeerConnection`
+- Manually input and parse remote SDP and ICE data
-- Display generated offer and ICE candidates
+- Display and copy the generated offer/answer and ICE candidates
+- Fully built using:
+  - React functional components
-- React functional component with hooks (`useState`, `useEffect`)
+  - React Hooks (`useState`, `useEffect`, `useRef`)
-- Tailwind CSS for UI styling
+  - Tailwind CSS for styling

+---

-## 🧰 Technologies Used
+## 🧰 Tech Stack

 - **React**
 - **WebRTC API**